More configuration options

 - New backups will not begin until the previous backup has finished.

-- There is no way to set the exact time for the start of the next backup.
-If you are worried about the network bandwidth consumption used by the backup process during office hours, please use the included throttling tools for CubeBackup.
+- To set a specific time for the start of the next backup, you can use the included throttling tools for CubeBackup.

 Backups for an entire Google Workspace domain can be quite large, and the backup process can consume considerable network bandwidth.
 CubeBackup allows you to flexibly control network throttling by setting speed limits for work hours and non-work hours independently.
 Both work days and work hours can be defined to meet your company’s unique needs.